 So what do you do about a limiting belief?
-Learn to hear what it is saying and challenge the heck out of it!
-The truth is most of these thoughts are not true.
+Learn to hear what the belief is actually saying and challenge the heck out of it!
+The truth is most of these negative thoughts are not true.
 They may have happened once or have felt true because of a negative experience.
 “I’m not good enough for…” due to a past break-up or problem with your job could be one example.
-Or they may be a fear you have “What if I….” anxiety about something that hasn’t happened yet.
-Either way, they are not based on reality and keep you stuck in a crummy place. (read: Get A Grip on Negative Thoughts With Distraction Skills)
+Or they may be a fear you have about something that hasn’t happened yet.
+Either way, they are not based on reality and keep you stuck in a crummy place.

 3 Steps for Powerful Change

 1. Identify it.
 Write down these limiting beliefs and negative thoughts.
 Notice when they come up throughout the day.
 Keep track of them in your notepad on your phone or make a mental reminder to check-in with yourself to see if and when they did pop up.
 Write them down!
 Examples include